 There are literally hundreds of different kinds of kimchi but the most popular is made with a Napa cabbage.
 Kimchi is a salted, seasoned, and fermented cabbage side dish that is always present in all traditional Korean meals.
 It’s delicious, tangy, and spicy!

 19. Fermented Giardiniera

 Giardiniera is an Italian pickle made of mixed vegetables that are typically preserved in oil or vinegar.
 This recipe for fermented giardiniera uses fermentation to preserve the vegetables instead.
 It is an easy, no-cook and zero-waste recipe.
-This savoury blend of vegetables can be spicy (with chilli peppers) or mild (without).
-However you like it, fermented giardiniera looks beautiful, sounds sophisticated and tastes delizioso!
+This savory blend of vegetables can be spicy (with chili peppers) or mild (without).
+However you like it, fermented giardiniera looks beautiful, sounds sophisticated, and tastes delizioso!

 20. Fermented Carolina Coleslaw

 Carolina-style slaw is a type of coleslaw traditional in the southeastern United States.
 Today’s Carolina slaw, soured with vinegar, is a re-creation of the slaws of yesteryear, which must have been fermented—soured via bacterial action—because that was how one kept cabbage.